EriicLii/flappy-bird-board/README.md

 S2 is the button used primarily for jumping in the game, which a default-off momentary push button would be ideal for.

 U3 is a boost converter module that provides 5v to power the circuit.
 It is meant to be separate from the perfboard, and take the input from two AAA batteries to allow the board to be portable.
-The boost converter is optional aand can be swapped out with any stable 5v input such as USB.
+The boost converter is optional and can be swapped out with any stable 5v input such as USB.